mikecao/sparrow/README.md

     $db->setCache('./cache');

+Note that local directories must be prefixed with `./`.

 The default cache is `memory` and only lasts the duration of the script.
-You don't need to do anything enable the memory cache.
+This cache is enabled by default.

+### Cache Expiration

+To cache data only for a set period of time, you can pass in an additional parameter which represents the expiraton time in seconds.

+    $key = 'top_users';
+    $expire = 600;

+    $users = $db->from('user')
+        ->sortDesc('score')
+        ->limit(100)
+        ->many($key, $expire);

+In the above example, we are getting a list of the top 100 highest scoring users and caching it for 600 seconds (10 minutes).
+You can pass the expiration parameter to any of the query methods that take a cache key parameter.

 ### Direct Access